Assessment of one-way coupling methods from a potential to a viscous flow solver based on domain- and functional-decomposition for fixed submerged bodies in nonlinear waves: Literature review on coupling methods

 Another approach was developed by \textcite{Beck:kim2005complementary} in which the potential model is solved with the presence of the body.
 The complementary velocity is defined as $\vv^*=\vv_t - \vv_p$, where $\vv_t$ is the total velocity field satisfying the NS equations and $\vv_p$ is the potential one satisfying the Laplace equation.
 The same decomposition is performed on the pressure field.
 Turbulent and rotational effects are thus comprised into these newly defined fields.
 In the potential solver developed by \textcite{Beck:kim2005complementary}, a Rankine source type method is used.
 The studied cases mostly lie in the aerodynamic field of research.

 With another approach, \textcite{edmund_improved_2011,Beck:edmund2012velocity,Beck:edmund2013velocity} also decompose the velocity field into a potential and a rotational components.
 With the objective of allowing for a truncation of the NS domain, the potential part is sought as a solution of the Laplace equation (without invoking the non-viscous assumption).
 The RANS sub-problem does not differ from the original one except at its outer boundary on which the potential velocity is imposed.
-Reciprocally, the potential model solves the Laplace equation with a special coupled boundary on the body surface and is thus impacted by the NS sub-problem.
+Reciprocally, the potential model solves the Laplace equation with a special coupled boundary on the body surface leading to a retroactive effect of the NS sub-problem onto the potential one.
 An iterative method is set to achieve convergence and consistence of the two sub-problems on the coupling boundaries.
 An important domain reduction is achieved on a steady flow over a NACA profile airfoil.
 This method was extended to steady free surface flows in \textcite{rosemurgy_velocity_2012}.
 Recently, work has been conducted to develop the unsteady version of this approach by \textcite{chen_velocity_2015}, further extended to 3D and applied to the Wigley hull by \textcite{chen_velocity_2017}.

 \textcite{grilli_modeling_2009,harris_coupling_2010,harris_perturbation_2012} developed a 2D one-way coupling scheme with a LES model in order to study the wave-induced transport of sediments near the sea bottom.
 A FNPF wave tank is used to compute the overall wave field while perturbed NS-LES equations are solved in order to capture the fine scale viscous effects in the boundary layer zone.
 Later, a coupling between a FNPF model (solved with a BEM) and a NS Lattice-Boltzmann was developed basing on the same perturbation approach \parencite{janssen_modeling_2010,oreilly_hybrid_2015}.